Clinical Work

 No. We will not use the recording for anything other than the teaching purposes as described above.
 For example, the footage cannot be used for promotional purposes, news reports, or uploaded onto social media.

-To take part in this trial we at EAAA need to receive daily provisions of blood or saline (salty water).
-SERV Norfolk have offered to collect these products from the Norfolk and Norwich University Hospital and deliver them to us by car or bike every day for three years to ensure that we can take part in this study, that could potentially save more lives.
+To take part in this trial we needed to receive daily provisions of blood or saline (salty water) to each of our operating bases.
+SERV Norfolk and SERV Suffolk and Cambridgeshire offered to collect these products from the Norfolk and Norwich University Hospital and Addenbrooke’s Hospitals, respectively, and deliver them to us by car or bike every day to ensure that we could take part in this study, that could potentially save more lives.

 There is currently no evidence to suggest either way whether giving pre-hospital blood products on scene will actually improve patient outcomes, and we don’t know if giving blood and plasma early in the course of injury aids survival.
-This trial, which we are performing with several other air ambulance services, including MAGPAS, will determine whether this strategy is effective or not.
+This trial will determine whether this strategy is effective or not and we await the results.
 This is an important trial, which will ensure we are giving our patients the best possible treatment on scene.
-All of our doctors and critical care paramedics are fully trained to administer both products.

 SERV, a charity which is managed, run and operated entirely by volunteers, provides a phenomenal service specialising in transporting blood and blood products, samples, instruments, medical notes and donated breast milk for the benefit of NHS patients.
 Not only has SERV committed their time to do this, but the charity have been an integral part of the planning, logistical and testing process leading up to the agreement to take part in the trial.
 Without their commitment to this project it would simply not be possible to undertake, so we would like to say a big thank you to them.